Konstantinosathlon/TeCommerce/README.md

 TeCommerce is an ecommerce project i made in React that uses [Commerce.js](https://commercejs.com/) as a database and cart handler.

+## Remaining steps to complete

+-Register and Login features.

+-Payment method.

 ## Screenshot

 ## Available Scripts